Brow Lift Surgery

 Types of brow lift procedures

-There are several variations of brow lift surgery that vary depending on the location and pattern of the incision.
+There are several variations of brow lift procedures that vary depending on the location and pattern of the incision.
 Broadly speaking, brow lifts can be categorized into two general categories, open and endoscopic.

 - Open brow lift: Also known as a full coronal brow lift, this method can provide the most substantial change in the appearance of the forehead.
 The surgeon makes an incision behind the hairline, from one ear to the other.
 This technique carries the most risk for noticeable scarring, particularly in patients who have hair loss.
 Consequently, open brow lifts are performed less frequently than the less invasive endoscopic brow lifts, but for people who desire substantial changes in forehead appearance an open brow lift may be the best option.